2013 Infiniti G37 Performance

 - "The G37 convertible is a joy to drive." -- Automobile Magazine (2010 convertible)

 Acceleration and Power

 Reviewers agree that the 2013 G37’s powerful V6 engine and responsive automatic transmission make it a joy to drive, regardless of which body style you choose.
-However, many also note that the G’s engine transmits more noise and vibration into the cabin that comfort-tuned rivals like the Lexus ES.
-Additionally, one review says that the manual transmission and clutch could use some improvement to make gear changes more precise.
+However, many also note that the G’s engine transmits more noise and vibration into the cabin than comfort-tuned rivals like the Lexus ES.
+Additionally, one reviewer says that the manual transmission and clutch could use some improvement to make gear changes more precise.

 - "I'd tighten up the shifting of the six-speed manual if I was the transmission engineer designing the next G manual, since you could feel the whole unit moving around down there.
 Same with clutch engagement, which was a little more wobbly than I'd like in a $45,795 sporty coupe." -- AutoWeek (coupe)

 - "Based on the Nissan 370Z, the Infiniti G37 certainly has a sporting pedigree.
 With its stout 3.7-liter V6 producing at least 330 horsepower, the vast majority of drivers will find this car's acceleration to be plenty exciting." -- Edmunds (coupe)

 - "G37's eager V6 engine satisfies at any speed.
 Passing maneuvers are a breeze.
 The alert and responsive 7-speed automatic is what we would recommend, particularly on models with the Sport Package's paddle shifters." -- Consumer Guide (2012 sedan)